This story first aired on October 27, 2017

 The first animal you meet on the tour isn’t spooky at all.
 It’s a firefly who lights the way with a LED light dangling out from her back wings.

 “I’m actually a beetle,” says Mary Eaman, a volunteer naturalist at Beechwood Farms and Nature Reserve.
 “You can tell that because I have two sets of wings.
-The outer wings are hard and shell like, and the inner wings are soft.
-I kind of think I am a M&M: hard on the outside, soft on the inside.”
+The outer wings are hard, and shell-like, and the inner wings are soft.
+I kind of think I am an M&M: hard on the outside, soft on the inside.”

 Our group – which includes Wonder Woman, Harry Potter, and a princess – follows close behind Mary the firefly as she leads the way down a path to a larger-than-life Horned Owl waiting in the dark.